© Unofficial Royalty 2024

 October 11, 1671 – Birth of King Frederik IV of Denmark and Norway at Christiansborg Palace in Copenhagen, Denmark

 In 1695, Frederik married Louise of Mecklenburg-Güstrow.
 They had four sons and one daughter.
 Sadly, three sons died in infancy.
 Frederik had two bigamous marriages to his mistresses.
 The adultery and bigamy of Frederik IV and the effect it had upon Queen Louise deeply affected and disturbed their son Crown Prince Christian, the future Christian VI.
 Christian distanced himself from his father and he came to detest his father’s bigamous wives.
 After the death of Queen Louise in 1721, Frederik and Anna Sophie Reventlow were married in a second formal wedding conducted with great ceremony.
 Although the marriage was still scandalous, it was not declared morganatic and Anna Sophie was crowned Queen.
 Anna Sophie and Frederick IV had six children.
 Three were born before the legal marriage in 1721 but none survived.
 This was seen by many as divine punishment for their bigamy.
-The three children born after the 1721 marriage were styled as Prince/Princess of Denmark but none of them survived infancy either.
+The three children born after the 1721 marriage were styled as Prince/Princess of Denmark but none survived infancy.

 Unofficial Royalty: King Frederik IV of Denmark and Norway